til-collective/til-collective/CONTRIBUTING.md

 We will review your submission as soon as we can.
 If everything looks good and no further changes are required, we will merge in the pull request.

+*Note: please include only one TIL per pull request*

 Thanks for considering contributing!